 Manganese Toxicity and Children

 Children are especially vulnerable to manganese toxicity (and heavy metal toxicity in general).
 Excess manganese negatively affects brain development, behavior, learning ability, and memory.
-In one documented instance, a young boy with high levels of manganese experienced problems with verbal and visual memory, learning index, and general memory to such an extent that, among his peers, his test scores were in the lowest percentile.
+In one documented instance, a young boy with high levels of manganese experienced concerns with verbal and visual memory, learning index, and general memory to such an extent that, among his peers, his test scores were in the lowest percentile.

 What’s the Best Source of Manganese?